 But this is not a movie – it’s brilliant Botswana and the tour of your lifetime.
 Linyanti is a unspoiled sanctuary of waterways, lagoons, forests, wooded islands and ancient, towering trees.
 It’s here that large numbers of elephants, buffalos and lions call home, and you’ll experience it all with the help of experienced local trackers and guides.
 You’ll also explore the majestic Chobe River region by boat, open 4x4 and on foot during the daylight hours and when the sun goes down.
 And it gets even better when you arrive at the Okavango Delta where hippos, crocodiles and abundant birdlife gather in serene lily ponds.

 This tour will introduce you to some of Africa’s most stirring natural wonders while never skimping on the luxury.
-Accommodation is a mixture of European-designed hotels, luxury lagoon lodges, and exclusive safari camps in secluded locations.
+Accommodation is a mixture of great hotels, luxury lagoon lodges, and exclusive safari camps in secluded locations.
 Of course, experienced trackers and tour guides are on-hand to help you draw the best from this natural paradise and bring you up-close encounters with Africa’s most iconic wild animals.

 Enjoy a personalized vacation that best suits your needs, developed by one of our experienced destination experts.
 Relax during your trip with our 24/7 support and expert local guidance.